Alex888666/TherapyRepo/README.md

 - Open the terminal and see if you are capable of connecting to the robot via ping.
 - After the previous point was succesful, type the IP adress in any web browser (In my own experience Chrome works the best), to connect to the Robot Emika Desktop Interface.
 - Try using the block interface to move the robot.
 When you succesfully finish that, enter to the FCI mode and try connecting with ROS.
+- Try running the examples included with the robot.

+## Previous Work
+Since everything is already working, we need to move on to the various ROS Workspaces and their funcionality.
+We need to explain all of the branches since their components are important for the funcionality of the project in general.
+### Shanker Dorairajan
+His work is important because he started developing a real-time UL joint angle estimation algorithm.
+These estimations are made using OpenPose, Microsoft Kinect V1.
+His project also explored the implementation of a rehabilitation training model to assist the patient when necessary.
+This was possible because he combined the impedance controller of the robot with an interface to record trajectories and do them in real timne.
+He also developed a Ros Workspace to access these functions.
+Typing the command *rqt* will allow you to access this funcionality.
+You need to have the MIcrosoft Kinect to make use of this funcionality.